kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 To use these policy names both in kube-scheduler and in kubelet, string constants of these labels should be moved from pkg/kubelet/cm/topologymanager/ and pkg/kubelet/apis/config/types.go to pkg/apis/core/types.go a one single place.

-NUMAID is an auxiliary field since scheduler version of TopologyManager doesn't make a real assignment.
+NUMAID is an auxiliary field since scheduler version of Topology Manager doesn't make a real assignment.

 ### Description of the Algorithm